Mass shootings and violence leave dead and injured across the US this weekend

 KELLOGG, IDAHO

-Police in Idaho arrested a suspect in a shooting that killed four people on Sunday at a home behind a church.
+Police in Idaho arrested a suspect in a shooting that killed four people on Sunday at an apartment complex behind a church.

 WASHINGTON STATE